dkollmann/furiganamaker/README.md

   - Handle URLs.

+## How to install this?
+This library can be installed using "pip install furiganamaker".</br>
+Then you need the data for unidic, so have to run "python -m unidic download".

+To use the library after installing it, you need to follow one or both of the following steps...

+### Using mecab-python3 (Fast but limited)
+- Run "pip install mecab-python3".

+### Using jamdict (Comprehensive but slow)
+- Run "pip install wheel", which is required for installing the data.
+- Run "pip install jamdict jamdict-data".

 ## Examples
 - Includes a simple example [example.py](https://github.com/dkollmann/furiganamaker/blob/main/example.py).
 - Includes an example to add furigana to a text file [example_textfile.py](https://github.com/dkollmann/furiganamaker/blob/main/example_textfile.py).